 When he awoke he got up to explore the island, and see if there were any men upon it; but though he found streams and fruit trees in abundance, there was no trace either of man or beast.
 Then, tired with his wanderings he sat down and began to think.

 In the morning he ran to the nearest stream to wash himself, but to his horror, when he caught sight of his face, he saw his nose had grown the colour of an apple, and reached nearly to his waist.
 He started back thinking he was dreaming, and put up his hand; but, alas! the dreadful thing was true.
 ‘Oh, why does not some wild beast devour me?’ he cried to himself; ‘never, never, can I go again amongst my fellow-men!
 If only the sea had swallowed me up, how much happier it had been for me!’
 And he hid his head in his hands and wept.
 His grief was so violent, that it exhausted him, and growing hungry he looked about for something to eat.
 Just above him was a bough of ripe, brown nuts, end he picked them and ate a handful.
 To his surprise, as he was eating them, he felt his nose grow shorter and shorter, and after a while he ventured to feel it with his hand, and even to look in the stream again!
 Yes, there was no mistake, it was as short as before, or perhaps a little shorter.
 In his joy at this discovery Tiidu did a very bold thing.
 He took one of the apples out of his pocket, and cautiously bit a piece out of it.
-In an instant his nose was as long as his chin, and in a deadly fear lest it should stretch further, he hastily swallowed a nut, and awaited the result with terror.
-Supposing that the shrinking of his nose had only been an accident before!
-Supposing that that nut and no other was able to cause its shrinking!
-In that case he had, by his own folly, in not letting well alone, ruined his life completely.
+In an instant his nose was as long as his chin, and in a deadly fear worried it should stretch further, he quickly swallowed a nut, and awaited the result with terror.
+What if the shrinking of his nose had only been an accident before!
+What if that nut and no other was able to cause its shrinking!
+In that case he had, by his own foolishness ruined his life completely.
 But, no! he had guessed rightly, for in no more time than his nose had taken to grow long did it take to return to its proper size.
 ‘This may make my fortune,’ he said joyfully to himself; and he gathered some of the apples, which he put into one pocket, and a good supply of nuts which he put into the other.
 Next day he wove a basket out of some rushes, so that if he ever left the island he might be able to carry his treasures about.

 The sailors knew the island to be uninhabited, and were much surprised to see a man standing on the beach, waving his arms in welcome to them.
 A boat was put off, and two sailors rowed to the shore to discover how he came there, and if he wished to be taken away.
 Tiidu told them the story of his shipwreck, and the captain promised that he should come on board, and sail with them back to Kungla; and thankful indeed was Tiidu to accept the offer, and to show his gratitude by playing on his pipes whenever he was asked to do so.

 They had a quick voyage, and it was not long before Tiidu found himself again in the streets of the capital of Kungla, playing as he went along.
 The people had heard no music like his since he went away, and they crowded round him, and in their joy gave him whatever money they had in their pockets.
 His first care was to buy himself some new clothes, which he sadly needed, taking care, however, that they should be made after a foreign fashion.
 When they were ready, he set out one day with a small basket of his famous apples, and went up to the palace.
 He did not have to wait long before one of the royal servants passed by and bought all the apples, begging as he did so that the merchant should return and bring some more.
-This Tiidu promised, and hastened away as if he had a mad bull behind him, so afraid was he that the man should begin to eat an apple at once.
+This Tiidu promised, and hastened away as if he had a mad bull behind him, afraid the man would begin to eat an apple at once.

-The king’s joy was so great at this news that he would gladly have given Tiidu half of his kingdom; but the piper was no longer so greedy of money as he once was, before he had been shipwrecked on the island.
+The king’s joy was so great at this news that he would gladly have given Tiidu half of his kingdom; but the piper was no longer so greedy for money as he once was, before he had been shipwrecked on the island.
 If he could get enough to buy a small estate and live comfortably on it for the rest of his life, that was all he now cared for.
-However, the king ordered his treasure to pay him three times as much as he asked, and with this Tiidu went down to the harbour and engaged a small ship to carry him back to his native country.
+However, the king ordered his treasurer to pay him three times as much as he asked, and so Tiidu went down to the harbour and hired a small ship to carry him back to his native country.
 The wind was fair, and in ten days the coast, which he had almost forgotten, stood clear before him.
 In a few hours he was standing in his old home, where his father, three sisters, and two brothers gave him a hearty welcome.
 His mother and his other brothers had died some years before.

-When the meeting was over, he began to make inquiries about a small estate that was for sale near the town, and after he had bought it the next thing was to find a wife to share it with him.
+When the meeting was over, he began to ask about a small estate that was for sale near the town, and after he had bought it the next thing was to find a wife to share it with him.
 This did not take long either; and people who were at the wedding feast declared that the best part of the whole day was the hour when Tiidu played to them on the pipes before they bade each other farewell and returned to their homes.